 If you're concerned about the impact of the COVID-19 pandemic on your finances, we've put together a list of frequently asked questions together with essential information you may find useful at this challenging time.
 This page will be updated regularly as the situation develops.

 The wellbeing of our members and colleagues is our priority, therefore please consider whether you need to visit one of our branches at this time.

 There are lots of other ways we can help as most other activity including opening new accounts can be undertaken by telephone, post or email.

 Are your branches still open?

-We are encouraging a drop and go service where you can drop off any application forms/cheques with deposit slips and we will process this for you and post you a receipt
+We are encouraging a drop and go service where you can drop off any application forms and we will process this for you and contact you by post or telephone.

 Call us on 0330 123 0723 with your queries so we can guide you.

 To view details of branch opening hours please check for the latest information:

 Many of our branches can be contacted on their direct telephone line weekdays between 9am and 5pm.
 Click here for contact details

 We will be delighted to open an account for you and this can be done simply without the need to visit your local branch.
 Application forms are located on our website or you can call us and we will post or email one to you.
 We'd be delighted to guide you through the account opening process by phone.
 Branch contact details are located here